Scootsyy/Personal_Website/README.md

 1:49 AM July 12 2020
 Fixed white space at bottom of webpage.
 Was caused by an ending to a comment that I forgot to remove.

+2:29 AM July 12 2020
+Added an image link to the git repository for the portfolio website.